Parathyroidectomy, Minimally Invasive Parathyroidectomy

 Primary hyperparathyroidism is quite common (incidence 30cases/100,000 population/year).The condition affects women three times more often than men and is more common in the older age groups.

-Most patients who have hypercalcaemia do not have any symptoms and the condition is diagnosed when the patient has a blood test that shows a higher than normal calcium level in the blood.
-Some people do, however, have symptoms and these may include: aching in the arms and legs, osteoporosis and bone fractures; kidney stones; stomach ulcers and abdominal pain; mental confusion.
+Most patients who have hypercalcaemia do not have any symptoms and the condition is diagnosed on a blood test that shows a higher than normal calcium level in the blood.
+Some people do, however, have symptoms and these may include: aching in the arms and legs, osteoporosis and bone fractures, kidney stones, stomach ulcers and abdominal pain and even mental confusion.
 There are also a range of other more vague symptoms which may be caused by high calcium these include: dehydration, high blood pressure, tiredness and depression.

 If you have been diagnosed with a high calcium level in the blood your doctor will organise some other tests which may include:

 - Kidney function

 - Alkaline phosphatase level